 My Own Computer:

 3. Downloading the ebook.
 Note that this may or may not give you a choice on download period (how long you have the book checked out) and format.
-If you can choose your format, choose EPUB, not PDF - it provides a better reading experience usually (Braiding Sweetgrass is only available e in PDF format).
+If you can choose your format, choose EPUB, not PDF - it provides a better reading experience usually.
 If you have problems, there is a Help link.